-Musical that has won the most total awards, counting all of its Broadway productions: Rodgers and Hammerstein's South Pacific—17.
+Musical that has won the most awards, counting all of its Broadway productions: Rodgers and Hammerstein’s South Pacific — 17.
 The original 1949 production won 10 Tonys.
 The 2008 revival won seven.
 (Bonus facts: The original is the only show in Broadway history to sweep all four acting categories.
 The 2008 production won more Tonys than any other musical revival in history.)

 Most wins in one night by an individual: Trey Parker for The Book of Mormon (2011).
-Parker won for best book, best score, best direction and (as a producer) best musical.
+Parker won for best book of a musical, best score, best direction and (as under the name Important Musicals LLC, a company he headed with his partner, Matt Stone) best musical.

-Only best musical winners where one person single-handedly wrote the book, music and lyrics: The Mystery of Edwin Drood (1986, Rupert Holmes), Rent (1996, Jonathan Larson), Hamilton: An American Musical (2016, Lin-Manuel Miranda).
+Only best musical winners where one person single-handedly wrote the book, music and lyrics: The Mystery of Edwin Drood (1986, Rupert Holmes), Rent (1996, Jonathan Larson), Hamilton: An American Musical (2016, Lin-Manuel Miranda), Hadestown (2019, Anaïs Mitchell)

 Only tie for best musical: The Sound of Music and Fiorello!
 (1960).
 The Sound of Music is far more famous today, but Fiorello! won a Pulitzer Prize for Drama.